sh0tzz/riot-games-auto-login/README.md

 You can run the program by running `AutoLogin.pyw`.
 If the extension `.pyw` seems strange, it's used to hide the console window when using a GUI.
+It can be run with normal Python.
+No need to install anything else.
 More on that here: https://stackoverflow.com/questions/34739315/pyw-files-in-python-program

 I recommend you make an easy way for yourself to execute the program, like a desktop shortcut or a taskbar icon.